sivahari1/FlibBook-Production/EMAIL_NOT_RECEIVED_TROUBLESHOOTING.md

 ## Alternative: Resend Verification Email

-Since you already registered, you can resend the verification email:
+Since you already registered, you can resend the verification email **after configuring the API key**:

+1. Configure the Resend API key in Vercel (see steps above)
+2. Redeploy the application
-1. Go to the login page
+3. Go to the login page
-2. Try to login with your credentials
+4. Try to login with your credentials
-3. You'll be redirected to the verification pending page
+5. You'll be redirected to the verification pending page
-4. Click "Resend Verification Email"
+6. Click "Resend Verification Email"

+**Note:** The resend will also fail until you configure the API key!

 ## Check Vercel Logs